byuflowlab/CCBlade.jl/docs/src/tutorial.md

     You must have Rhub < r < Rtip for all r.
 These are strict inequalities (not equal to).

 The airfoil input is any function of the form: `cl, cd = airfoil(alpha, Re, Mach)` where `cl` and `cd` are the lift and drag coefficient respectively, `alpha` is the angle of attack in radians, `Re` is the Reynolds number, and `Mach` is the Mach number.
 Some of the inputs can be ignored if desired (e.g., Mach number).
 While users can supply any function, two convenience methods exist for creating these functions.
-One takes data from a file, the other uses input arrays.
-Both convert the data into a smooth cubic spline, with some smoothing to prevent spurious jumps, as a function of angle of attack (Re and Mach currently ignored).
+One takes data from files, the other uses input arrays.
+Both convert the data into a smooth spline (currently an Akima spline, or recursive Akima splines in higher dimensions).

 The required file format contains one header line that is ignored in parsing.
 Its purpose is to allow you to record any information you want about the data in that file (e.g., where it came from, type of corrections applied, Reynolds number, etc.).
 The rest of the file contains data in columns split by  whitespace (not commas) in the following order: alpha, cl, cd.
 You can add additional columns of data (e.g., cm), but they will be ignored in this module.
-Currently, only one Reynolds number is allowed.
+One file corresponds to one Reynolds number and one Mach number.

 For example, a simple file (a cylinder section) would look like:
 ```